800-450-6118

 • Worsened symptoms.
 The patient awakens from anesthesia to find symptoms are worse than before surgery.
 This does not include post-surgical pain, which is normal.
 Post-surgical pain generally disappears within 10 days from surgery.

 • Return of symptoms.
-The patient has symptoms that return within days or weeks of the operation.
-The more realistic surgeons consider it a surgical failure if carpal tunnel symptoms return within 6 months.
+The patient has symptoms that return within days, weeks or months after the operation.
+Most hand surgeons consider it a surgical failure when carpal tunnel symptoms return within 6 months.

 • Low satisfaction rate at 2 years.
 Perhaps the greatest contributor to surgical failure of carpal tunnel surgery is low patient satisfaction by the second year.
 The term "satisfaction" is highly subjective, but it's the real-world measure of whether or not patients are happy with their results.
 The published (and generally agreed upon) satisfaction rate for carpal tunnel surgery by year 2 is is 50%.